the-turing-way/the-turing-way/book/website/community-handbook/community-handbook.md

 # Community Handbook

+***This is a community handbook that discusses aspects of The Turing Way project that one can use for participating in this community.***

 _The Turing Way_ is a community-led book project that involves diverse perspectives of researchers, funders, educators, learners and various stakeholders from around the world.

 The Community Handbook part of this book aims to provide information about the project, ways of working, and other aspects that can make community participation equitable for our members.